ArnavMahajan01/Mobile-Phone/README.md

 # Mobile-Phone
-This is a attempt to replicate the phone
+This is a attempt to replicate the phone properties